oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/1-labs-git-hub-get-started-install-configure/1-labs-git-hub-get-started-install-configure.md

 ## Task 4: Install GitHub Desktop

 The GitHub Desktop application is a UI client for Windows and Mac that simplifies the complex set of GitHub command line arguments.
 GitHub Desktop is a fast and easy way to contribute to projects and it simplifies your development workflow.
-It is much easier than using Git command line.
+It is much easier than using the Git command line.

-To setup the GitHub Development Environment and install **GitHub Desktop**:
+To set up the GitHub Development Environment and install **GitHub Desktop**:

 1. Download and install **GitHub Desktop** from [GitHub Desktop](https://desktop.github.com/).